gear-foundation/academy/docs/03-intermediate/04-delayed-message/delayed-message-example.md

 }
 ```

-After sending the message to the second program, send a delayed message `msg::send_delayed(exec::program_id(), Action::CheckReply, 0, 3)`, with a delay of three blocks.
+After sending the message to the second program, send a delayed message using `msg::send_delayed(exec::program_id(), Action::CheckReply, 0, 3)`, setting a delay of three blocks.

 ```rust
 #[no_mangle]